proeung/tofu/README.txt

 INSTALLATION
 ------------

+1. Setup the location for your new starter-theme.

+2. Rename "Tofu" with to include the name of your new starter-theme.

+3. Setup the basic information for your starter-theme.

+4. Edit your starter-theme to use the proper function names.

-Gulp is required to manage assets.
+5. Gulp is required to manage assets.

-First, you will need to install NodeJS.
+6. First, you will need to install NodeJS.

-Install gulp and bower with 'npm install -g gulp bower' from the command line.
+7. Install gulp with 'npm install -g gulp' from the command line.
 On some setups, sudo may be required.

+8. Run 'npm install' in your theme directory

+9. Set your website's default theme.